g4eml/RP2040_Synth/README.md

 Supports GPS connection for the accurate timing required for JT data modes

 Default register settings can be loaded for all synthesiser types to produce some initial RF output.
 This is often the hardest thing to do with a new chip type.

+Supports use with an external frequency multiplier for the higher microwave bands.
+Allows frequency entry and display of the final output frequency.
+Adjusts FSK shifts to compensate for multiplication factor.

 Direct output frequency and phase detector frequency entry.
 Register values are calculated automatically.